doyensec/inql/README.md

 - Objects and custom objects types

 InQL can inspect the introspection query results and generate clean documentation in different formats, such as HTML and JSON schema.
-InQL is also able to generate templates (with optional placeholders) for all the known data types.
+InQL is also able to generate templates (with optional placeholders) for all known basic data types.

 The resulting HTML documentation page will contain details for all available `Queries`, `Mutations`, and `Subscriptions` as shown here: